 What is a Pterygium?

-A pterygium (Greek, meaning wing) is a growth of blood vessels and scar tissue on the surface of the eye.
+A pterygium (from two Greek words, pteryx, meaning wing and pterygion, meaning fin) is a growth of blood vessels and scar tissue in the conjunctiva on the surface of the eye.

 If the damage continues, the response itself can cause further damage.
 The pterygium can become raised, red and irritated.
 Then the surface dries out, the lid rubs on it when you blink, and it can become sore and inflamed, causing further irritation and growth.

 At first, only the appearance and irritation cause concern.
 If the pterygium continues to grow, it can distort the surface shape of the eye, causing astigmatism and blurring of vision, and ultimately it can grow across the cornea, covering the pupil and blocking the vision by preventing light from entering the eye.